Resume

 • Many years of behavioral research have taught me how to design experiments and how to measure complex things like human behavior.

-• Many years in a large corporation have taught me the importance of identifying and clarifying business goals and needs, measuring results, and providing value (real and perceived) to both users and business.
-I’ve led and grown multidisciplinary UX teams that focus on creating beautiful and delightful user experiences.
+• Many years in product development have taught me the importance of identifying business goals and needs, measuring results, and providing value (real and perceived) to both users and stakeholders.

-• Many years of usability experience made me quite good in detecting what works and what doesn’t in a user interface.
+• Many years of usability experience made me quite good in understanding what works and what doesn’t in a user interface.

-• The skill I am most proud of is the ability to understand what’s in people’s heads (after all, I am a psychologist by training) by observing what they do, how they do it, and how they talk about it; and how to translate what I learn in user research into products, interfaces, and experiences.
+• The skill I am most proud of is the ability to understand what’s in people’s heads by observing what they do, how they do it, and how they talk about it; and how to translate what I learn in user research into products, interfaces, and experiences.

-• I believe in working with others, because most of the times groups of people trying to solve a problem together find better solutions than lone geniuses.
-Social dynamics are tricky, though, so I try to avoid situations in which large groups of people try to design by consensus.
+• I believe in working with others, because most of the times groups of people solving a problem together find better solutions than lone geniuses.
+Social dynamics are tricky, though, so I try to avoid large groups of people designing by consensus.

 My Work History